 Extra scenes not featured in the theatrical release:

 Upon arriving at the Little house, Stuart begins his tour in the kitchen and dining room, where the Littles prepare and eat "western omelettes, mashed potatoes, and all varieties of meatloaf."
-Included as a deleted scene on the DVD.
+Included as a deleted scene on DVD and Blu-ray.

 Stuart crawls inside the piano to fix a stuck key.
 Mr. & Mrs. Little begin to sing "Heart And Soul," while Stuart performs a piano duet by striking the hammers from the inside.
-This scene is not included on the DVD, but was restored for the ABC-TV broadcast.
+Restored for the ABC-TV broadcast.

 Later, Mr. Little decides to remove "Three Blind Mice" from the piano songbook.
 Mrs. Little gets the idea to invite the family for a party and to buy Stuart some new clothes.
 Restored for the ABC-TV broadcast.

 Following the party, the Littles begin to question their fitness as adoptive parents.
-Included on the DVD and restored for the ABC-TV broadcast.
+Included on DVD and Blu-ray, and restored for the ABC-TV broadcast.

 In Stuart's bedroom, Snowbell spends a few quick moments antagonizing Stuart over George's outburst at the party.
 Restored for the ABC-TV broadcast.

 George wakes up remembering that Stuart has left to live with the Stouts, but thinks at first that it was only a dream.
-Included on the DVD and restored for the ABC-TV broadcast.
+Included on DVD and Blu-ray, and restored for the ABC-TV broadcast.

 At the Stout home, Stuart proposes that they go on a family outing.
-Included as a deleted scene on the DVD, though some of the CG work is unfinished.
+Included on DVD and Blu-ray, though some of the CG work is unfinished.

 After arriving at the Little home, the detectives begin to question the Littles for the missing persons report.
 They get as far as asking Stuart's height and weight before realizing that he's a mouse.
-Included on the DVD and restored for the ABC-TV broadcast.
+Included on DVD and Blu-ray, and restored for the ABC-TV broadcast.

 While at the police station, the Littles are shown some mouse lineups in hopes of identifying the Stouts.
-Included on the DVD and restored for the ABC-TV broadcast.
+Included on DVD and Blu-ray, and restored for the ABC-TV broadcast.

 The Little family are looking to adopt a boy to give their son George a brother.
 When they go to the orphanage they meet an adorable mouse called Stuart and decide to adopt him.
 Despite early resistance from George, Stuart makes himself part of the family, much to the chagrin of the house cat Snowball.
 To get rid of Stuart, Snowball reaches out to some local alley cats to set up a whack on Stuart.